 Yes, the home security market is a veritable hodgepodge of options.
 That's great because there's bound to be something that's right for you, but it's also a challenge to sort through the mess of stuff on shelves today to find that perfect device or comprehensive system.
-Fortunately, we're here to help you make sense of it all so you can move past the product research phase to enjoying a functional home security solution.
+Fortunately, we're here to help you make sense of it all so you can move past the product research phase to enjoying a functional home security package.

 Professional home security firms

 Convenience versus freedom

 Yes, it's a comprehensive solution with built-in convenience (thanks to the professional install and monitoring services), but you're going to have to shell out quite a bit of money for it and sacrifice some freedom along the way.

 Ditching the status quo

-Interestingly though, these firms are becoming increasingly aware that their approach is outdated and many are making changes to keep up with the growing demand for DIY products.
+Interestingly, these firms are becoming increasingly aware that their approach is outdated and many are making changes to keep up with the growing demand for DIY products.